-In selecting subjects for Year 10 in 2020, please be aware that you must select the number of subjects indicated in each selection box.
+In selecting subjects for Year 10 in 2023, please be aware that you must select the number of subjects indicated in each selection box.

 - In Preference 1 Science all students select one subject.
-It is expected that most students will select the whole year subject Accelerated Science Semester 1 to provide the best preparation for senior subjects.
+It is expected that most students will select the whole year subject Accelerated Science Semester 1 to provide the best preparation for Senior subjects.
 In a small number of cases where a student really dislikes Science or struggles in the subject, the student may select the single semester course Standard Science. - In Preference 2 Science (continued), students who selected Accelerated Science Semester 1 must select Accelerated Science Semester 2.
 Students who selected Standard Science must select College Assembly in this section.
-Students who selected Accelerated Science Semester 2 will be allocated to College Assembly later. - In Preference 3 Health & Physical Education, all students select one subject and two reserves. - Students are required to choose the linked HPE that aligns with their preference sport. - In Elective Preferences 4 to 9 Elective Humanities, HPE, Languages, Arts and Technology Subjects, all students select six subjects and three reserves.
-Give your highest preference to the subjects you want the most.
+Students who selected Accelerated Science Semester 2 will be allocated to College Assembly later. - In Preference 3 Health and Physical Education, all students select one subject and two reserves. - Students are required to choose the linked HPE that aligns with their preference sport.